Laboratory of Electrophiles And Genome Operation (LEAGO)

 Prof. Yimon AYE

-Home of REX technologies: T-REX™ delivery and G-REX™ profiling, Electrophile signaling and stress response, Nucleotide signaling and genome maintenance
+Home of REX technologies: T-REX™ delivery and G-REX™ profiling, Electrophile signaling and stress response, Nucleotide signaling and genome maintenance, Novel chemical probe engineering and Drug discovery.

 Laboratory of Ultrafast Spectroscopy (LSU)